Boxer's fracture is a break in the long bone that connects the little finger to the wrist. It can take up to 6 weeks to fully heal.

 - Closed—the fracture does not break the skin

 |Bones in the Hand|

 |Copyright © Nucleus Medical Media, Inc.|

 The fracture may be caused by:

-- Playing certain sports
+- Contact sports

 - Squeezing or crushing of the hand